| Class

 create traditional printed effects such as duotones

+and spot color overlays.
 Target student: Students enrolling in this course

 should understand the tools, techniques, and concepts